Tomev/qcflow/docs/source/llms/index.rst

                         Using Custom PyFunc with LLMs
                     </div>
                     <p>
-                        Explore the nuances of packaging, customizing, and deploying advanced LLMs in MLflow using custom PyFuncs.
+                        Explore the nuances of packaging, customizing, and deploying advanced LLMs in QCFlow using custom PyFuncs.
                     </p>
                 </a>
             </div>